-LTC Properties, Inc. is a self-administered health care real estate investment trust (or REIT) that invests primarily in senior housing and health care properties through acquisitions, development, mortgage loans and other investments.
+LTC Properties, Inc. is a self-administered health care real estate investment trust (or REIT) that invests primarily in senior housing and health care properties through sale-leaseback transactions, mortgage financing and structured finance solutions including mezzanine lending.
 LTC Properties, Inc. operates pursuant to federal tax laws and regulations governing real estate investment trusts, which enables the Company's income to be distributed to its stockholders without federal tax liability to the Company.
 The Company's common stock is traded under the symbol "LTC" on the New York Stock Exchange.